 Riverwood, originally constructed as Eastman Kodak’s Marketing Education Center in the late 1970s, was designed in the style of modernist icon Ludwig Mies van der Rohe by the architecture firm of Skidmore, Owings and Merrill (SOM).
 Their other work includes One World Trade Center and the Burj Khalifa—the tallest skyscraper in the world.

-Riverwood is built like a modern fortress, with giant exposed steel beams, clean lines of tightly packed brick, open internal spaces and perimeter walls of high-efficiency glass that help create a bright and energizing environment.
+Riverwood is built like a modern fortress, with giant exposed steel beams, clean lines, open internal spaces and perimeter walls of high-efficiency glass that help create a bright and energizing environment.

 Its eco-friendly features include a state-of-the-art HVAC system, a green rooftop, a charging station for electric cars, and a solar panel flower that helps power the building.
 We were fortunate to work with local developer Frederick Rainaldi Jr., who has played a lead role in the revitalization of many historic properties in the Rochester area.